GMOD/Chado/docs/best_practices.rst

      - `polypeptide <http://www.sequenceontology.org/browser/current_release/term/SO:0000104>`_
      - at least 1
      - A protein-coding gene always produces a polypeptide, by definition.
 The polypeptide is located relative to the same genomic feature as the exons, mRNAs and gene.
 A single featureloc is used, with fmin and fmax indicating the start and stop codon positions (location is inclusive of stop codon).
 The polypeptide sequence should be specified as an amino acid sequence.

+Some feature types such as introns are not normally manifested as rows in chado.
+They are normally derived on-the-fly from the gaps between consecutive exons.
+See below for a discussion of adding these implicit features.

 Querying for Canonical Genes
 ----------------------------